 Make the most of #ATLDN by networking between sessions.
 Throughout the conference day, we will be experimenting with different ways of networking.
 There will be organised activities, ‘Ask Me About…’ stickers, and games and activities available in our Networking HQ.
 Strike up an agile conversation or a laugh over a collaborative or competitive game of …Click for more information

-For recruitment experts and development teams seeking new team members to expand the team skills, both from a technical and mindset perspective, the traditional hiring procedure is most of the times bureaucratic and slow.
-Moreover, the usual hiring process in most of the companies shows little respect for applicants, making them wait weeks for an …Click for more information
+(Slides) For recruitment experts and development teams seeking new team members to expand the team skills, both from a technical and mindset perspective, the traditional hiring procedure is most of the times bureaucratic and slow.
+Moreover, the usual hiring process in most of the companies shows little respect for applicants, making them wait …Click for more information

 (Slides) Everyone is undergoing “transformation” these days.
 However, what does that really mean?
 And what does it mean for your people, if you’re a manager?

-Steve will talk about the initial management of software and how it evolved to Agile, and then discuss in depth the common issues with “Agile”, and how this has led to failure …
+Steve will talk about the initial management of software and how it evolved to Agile, and then discuss in depth the common issues with “Agile”, and how this has …

 What would be made possible if you could unleash the intelligence and creativity of everyone?
 Liberating Structures are a collection of easy-to-learn group interaction patterns that make this possible.
 They’re field tested, rooted in complexity science and freely shared under a creative commons licence.